linwu00/Python-/README.md

 # Python-
-# The exp. of the course of Python.
+# The exp. of course of Python.